CheRayLiu/TrawlExpert/README.md

 # Respository guidelines / suggestions
 * Commit often -- don't write a bunch of code then commit
 * Use descriptive commit messages

+# Other random things
+* I have set the repository to ignore all files in the /bin/ directory.
+These files are generated automatically by Eclipse when you run your code; they're ananlogous to *.o files we dealt with in C last semester.
+Therefore, it is pointless and a pain to include them in the repository.
+So you don't need to try to `git add` these files and don't worry that they're not showing up on the repository online.